wso2/docs-choreo-dev/en/docs/insights/choreo-insights-api.md

 Returns the number of successful (2xx response code) hit count for each time granularity within the specified time range for the given combination of tenant ID, environment ID, and organization ID.
-Optionally, you can configure the `granularity` parameter to override the default granularity value.
+Optionally, you can configure the
+<code>granularity</code> parameter to override the default granularity value.

 </td>
 </tr>